The instructions for taking this medicine will vary, depending on the type of simeticone.

 Go to 111.nhs.uk or call 111.
 Call 111 if you're asking about a child under the age of 5 years.

-Take the simeticone packet, or the leaflet inside it, plus any remaining medicine with you.
+Bring the simeticone packet or leaflet inside it, any remaining medicine, and any other medicines you take.